What to call your boss, coworkers, and clients in Japan

 Names to use for clients or seniors

-For calling your clients or seniors, use his/her family name with –sama instead of -san. –sama is much formal than -san.
+When calling your clients or seniors, use their family name with "-sama" instead of "-san". –Sama is much more formal than -san.
 Using –san sounds too casual for clients and should be avoided.

 Sensei